MahboobehNorouzi95/VolPAM/README.md

 You can either run the code from scratch or use the pre-trained models form saved_models folder.
 You should first pre-process the datasets using the codes provided then use the codes for training and visualization.

+# Paper
+Norouzi, Mahboobeh, Shehroz S. Khan, and Ahmed Ashraf.
+"VolPAM: Volumetric Phenotype-Activation-Map for data-driven discovery of 3D imaging phenotypes and interpretability."
+Neural Computing and Applications (2023): 1-12.